-I am a Postdoc at UC Santa Cruz in the Institute of Marine Sciences and National Marine Fisheries Service, Southwest Fisheries Science Center.
+I am an Assistant Project Scientist at UC Santa Cruz in the Institute of Marine Sciences and National Marine Fisheries Service, Southwest Fisheries Science Center.

 At the core of my research is the development and application of novel geochemical tracers and quantitative statistical methods to answer fundamental questions in fish ecology.
 My current focus is on reconstructing the life history of modern and historic Chinook Salmon populations in California and contrasting their responses to long-term climatic and landscape scale changes.

 Over the last 5 years, I have studied several endangered and threatened fish in California, including Chinook Salmon, Delta and Longfin Smelt, and White Sturgeon.
 For these projects I applied a combination of microstructure and geochemical analyses (trace elements, strontium, oxygen, sulfur isotopes) to otoliths and other fish hard parts (scales, spines, fin rays) to better understand fish life histories, movement patterns, habitat use, and environmental exposure.

 I collaborate with research groups at UC Santa Cruz (IMS, NOAA), UC Davis (WFCB, CWS, EPS), and ANU (RSES).
 In addition I work directly with many state and federal agencies to translate our scientific findings into management actions.

 The IRHUM (Isotopic Reconstruction of Human Migration) database is a web platform to access, explore and map strontium isotope data.

 In search of refuge: Investigating the thermal life history of Delta Smelt through in-situ oxygen isotope ratio analysis of otoliths